Dive Deep Series: Sync.Map in Golang

 If the key is not found in the

-mutex is released.
+mumutex is released.

-3. Delete
+3. Delete Operation

 A go-routine calls

-map.It attempts to atomically set the
+Deleteand finds the key's entry in thereadmap.It attempts to atomically set the

-.
+entry.ppointer tonil.
 If this succeeds, the entry is now in the Deleted state.
 This is a quick, lock-free soft-delete.Future reads from this entry will correctly return

-(nil, false)
+(nil, false).

-4. Map Promotion (misses
+4. Map Promotion (misses Threshold)

 This is the cleanup and rebalancing mechanism based on the misses threshold.